arisensdk/up/README.md

 ### Globally

-Install globally with `npm install -g eosup`.
-Then simply run `eosup` anywhere.
+Install globally with `npm install -g arisenup`.
+Then simply run `arisenup` anywhere.

 ### Inside a project

 Install as a dependency of your project with `npm install @arisensdk/up`.
-Then, run `eosup` from your `package.json` scripts, like this:
+Then, run `arisenup` from your `package.json` scripts, like this:

 ```json
 "scripts": {